-MERS-CoV has spread from ill people to others through close contact, such as caring for or living with an infected person.
-Infected people have spread MERS-CoV to others in healthcare settings, such as hospitals.
+MERS-CoV has mostly spread from ill people to others through close contact, such as providing unprotected care to an infected person.
+The observed non-sustained human-to-human transmission has occurred mainly in health care settings, such as hospitals.